bonetblai/qnp2fond/README.md

 features ```hold(A)```, ```hold-other(A)```, and ```some-below(A)```.

 The following two lines contain the description of the initial and goal situations respectively.

-The initial and goal situations are described in a similar way.
+Both are described in a similar way.

 A first integer tells the number of conditions.
 Each condition corresponds to a pair of items: the first is the name of the feature and the second denotes the condition on the feature: